 Columbia County was created in 1777 and is the site of Augusta, Georgia where the earliest Indian trading posts thrived during Colonial days, trading pelts with whites from Savannah to Augusta.
 After the American Revolution, a group of Quakers settled in Columbia County in that portion which later became McDuffie County.
 Researchers should research Richmond and Columbia Counties together, because land boundaries and the overlapping of family plantations, etc. The Estate Accounts represent where heirs were paid, etc. Inventories and Sales also reflect purchases from the estate by family members.
 Letters of Administration prove a person's death irregardless of whether a will or other estate records was found.
-A good rule of thumb is that the heirs usually filed within several days of decedent's death.
+A good rule of thumb is that the heirs usually filed within several days of death of the decedent.

 Probate Records Available to Members of Georgia Pioneers